CBD Oil and Anxiety: What Does the Research Say?

 3. Start with a Low Dose

-If you’re new to CBD, begin with a low dose—such as 10–20mg per day—and gradually increase until you find the right amount to manage your symptoms and get the benefits of CBD.
+If you’re new to CBD, begin with a low dose—such as 10–20mg per day—and gradually increase until you find the right amount to find what works for you.

 Read more about how much CBD should you take?